Akhenaten: Death and burial

 While Akhenaten—perhaps along with Smenkhkare—was most likely reburied in tomb KV55, the identification of the mummy found in that tomb as Akhenaten remains controversial to this day.
 The mummy has repeatedly been examined since its discovery in 1907.
 Most recently, Egyptologist Zahi Hawass led a team of researchers to examine the mummy using medical and DNA analysis, with the results published in 2010.
 In releasing their test results, Hawass's team identified the mummy as the father of Tutankhamun and thus "most probably" Akhenaten.
 However, the study's validity has since been called into question.
 For instance, the discussion of the study results does not discuss that Tutankhamun's father and the father's siblings would share some genetic markers; if Tutankhamun's father was Akhenaten, the DNA results could indicate that the mummy is a brother of Akhenaten, possibly Smenkhkare.

+Moreover, according to the genetic research KV55 cannot be maternal grandfather of the two daughters of Tutankhamun, who are believed to be children of Akhenaten's daughter, Ankhesenamun.
+Juan Belmonte notes three possible resolutions of this problem: either (1) Tutankhamun fathered the two princesses by different consort(s), (2) KV55 is not Akhenaten but Smenkhkare (option considered by Belmonte to be the most probable) or (3) KV55 is indeed Akhenaten but he was not biological father of Ankhesenamun because of Nefertiti's extramarital affair (which Belmonte describes as "historical speculation, possible but improbable").